DnsZhou/insights-mcp/src/planning_mcp/test_prompts.md

 **Expected Behavior**
 - Should call `planning__get_rhel_lifecycle` with no parameters
-- Should return information about all RHEL versions provided by RHEL Life cycle API, from RHEL 7 and above
+- Should return information about all RHEL major and minor versions provided by RHEL Life cycle API; from RHEL 7 until, at least, RHEL 11.

 ### Test 2: Filter specific RHEL version
 **Prompt:** "What is the support status of RHEL 10.1?"